AugmenTab/mythic/README.md

 ### Compendiums

 All of the compendiums that come included with this system.
-Unimplemented compendiums are *italicized.*.
+Unimplemented compendiums are *italicized.*. **Development on Compendiums will not begin until after the release of Mythic 4.5.**

 * Actor
     * *Bestiary - Covenant*